top of page

 The line doesn’t explicitly note that Lyra's perception comes from beyond her five ordinary senses.
 In fact, Pullman is always very keen to tie the psychic or supernaturally empathic aspect of their bond to visceral, physical sensation.
 But we catch the edge of non-naturalness in the idea.
 Pantalaimon is a moth throughout this scene (a choice I'm going to go into more in Part II), and really the only way Lyra could perceive any emotion from him outside out his dialogue, let alone as human an emotion as anxiety, is through some kind of extrasensory perception between them.

 It's such a tiny bit of fantasy that we probably don't even notice it as such.
-But we have been required to make that little leap for ourselves, do that minute bit of imaginative colouring-in, and once we've done that the imaginative space has already started to be carved out.
-When the golden monkey attacks Pantalaimon in chapter five, the scene in a way presents new information and we are interested to learn it: that dæmons and humans share physical pain.
-But it is not a jarring surprise either, we are able to absorb it and still focus on the drama and tension around it, because Pullman has not only been laying down the groundwork for that from the start but doing so in a way which encourages the reader to make their own leaps of inference.
+But we have been required to make that little leap for ourselves, do that minute bit of imaginative colouring-in, and once we've done that the imaginative space has already started to be carved out, to mix several metaphors.
+Later in the story, when the golden monkey attacks Pantalaimon in chapter five, that scene in a way presents new information and we are interested to learn it: that dæmons and humans share physical pain.
+But it is not a jarring surprise either, which would be a disasterous distraction from the main thrust of the drama at hand.
+We are able to absorb it and still focus on the main preoccupations of the scene there, because Pullman has not only been laying down the groundwork for that from the start but doing so in a way which encourages the reader to make their own leaps of inference.

 • “You’re supposed to know about conscience, aren’t you?”